 Our knocking has awak'd him; here he comes.
 Len.
 Good morrow, noble Sir!
 Macb.
 Good morrow, both!
 Macd.
-Is the king stirring, worthy thane?
+Is the King stirring, worthy Thane?
 Macb.
 Not yet.
 Macd.
 He did command me to call timely on him: I have almost slipp'd the hour.
-I 'll bring you to him.
 Macb.
+I'll bring you to him.

-I know, this is a joyful trouble to you; Macd.
-But yet 't is one.
+Macd.
+I know, this is a joyful trouble to you; But yet 'tis one.
 Macb.
 The labour we delight in physics pain.
 This is the door.
-I 'll make so bold to call, Macd.
-For 't is my limited service.
+Macd.
+I'll make so bold to call, For 'tis my limited service.
 [Exit.
 Len.
-Goes the king hence to-day?
+Goes the King hence to-day?
 Macb.
 He does: -- he did appoint so.
 Len.
-The night has been unruly: where we lay,

-Our chimneys were blown down; and, as they say, Lamentings heard i' the air; strange screams of death, And prophesying with accents terrible Of dire combustion, and confus'd events, New hatch'd to the woeful time,
+The night has been unruly: where we lay, Our chimneys were blown down; and, as they say, Lamentings heard i' th' air; strange screams of death, And, prophesying with accents terrible Of dire combustion, and confus'd events, New hatch'd to th' woeful time, the obscure bird

-The obscure bird clamour'd the livelong night: Some say, the earth was feverous, and did shake.
+Clamour'd the livelong night: some say, the earth Was feverous, and did shake.
 Macb.
-'T was a rough night.
+'Twas a rough night.
 Len.
 My young remembrance cannot parallel A fellow to it.

 Re-enter Macduff.

 Macd.
-O horror! horror!
-Tongue, nor heart, Cannot conceive, nor name thee!
-What 's the matter?
+O horror! horror! horror!
+Tongue, nor heart, cannot conceive, nor name thee!
 Macb., Len.
+What's the matter?
 Macd.
 Confusion now hath made his masterpiece!
-Most sacrilegious murder hath broke ope The Lord's anointed temple, and stole thence The life o' the building!
+Most sacrilegious Murther hath broke ope

+The Lord's anointed Temple, and stole thence The life o' th' building!

 Macb.
 What is 't you say? the life?
+Mean you his Majesty?
 Len.
-Mean you his majesty?
 Macd.
 Approach the chamber, and destroy your sight With a new Gorgon. -- Do not bid me speak: See, and then speak yourselves. --[Exeunt Macbeth and Lenox.
-Awake! awake! --Ring the alarum-bell. -- Murder, and treason!
+Awake! awake! --Ring the alarum-bell. -- Murther, and treason!
 Banquo, and Donalbain!
 Malcolm! awake!
 Shake off this downy sleep, death's counterfeit, And look on death itself! -- up, up, and see The great doom's image! -- Malcolm!
 Banquo!

-As from your graves rise up, and walk like sprites, To countenance this horror!
-Ring the bell.
-[Bell rings.
+As from your graves rise up, and walk like sprites, To countenance this horror! Ø [Bell rings.